aaronkbutler/KnickKnacks/README.md

 # KnickKnacks

-## KnickKnacks lets you add objects to your virtual workspace by harnessing the power of spatial computing.
+KnickKnacks lets you add objects to your virtual workspace by harnessing the power of spatial computing.
 Add desk toys and plants to your surroundings to create a productive work environment.

+## Support
+Email: <aaronkbutler@icloud.com>

 [![Featured on Vision Directory](https://vision.directory/badges/black.svg)](https://vision.directory/apps/knickknacks)